 Institute for Software Research Academic Programs

 ISR is home to a wide range of degree programs and academic offerings spanning the spectrum from doctoral to undergraduate, with everything (including executive education) in between.
-The below overviews will link you directly to the home pages of our academic units.

-The Ph.D. program in software engineering prepares students for academic and industry leadership positions in software engineering.
-Software has become an essential building material in nearly all sectors of the economy.
-Students build on experience in both research and in practice to identify and address the core challenges of software engineering practice.
-These challenges relate to diverse topics such as software architecture and design, software assurance and program analysis, measurement and tools, teams and organizations, end-user programming, and other topics.
+This SE Ph.D. program prepares students for academic and industry leadership positions in software engineering.
+Students address challenges related to diverse topics such as software architecture and design, software assurance and program analysis, measurement and tools, teams and organizations, and end-user programming.
 We also offer a Ph.D. program in software engineering as part of the Carnegie Mellon|Portugal Partnership.

-A collaborative effort between Carnegie Mellon’s Heinz School of Public Policy and Management, the School of Computer Science, and the Software Engineering Institute, the MSIT-SEM is designed for mid-level managers currently working in information technology or software development positions who are eager to increase the breadth and depth of their knowledge.
+The MSIT-SEM is designed for mid-level managers currently working in information technology or software development positions who are eager to increase the breadth and depth of their knowledge.
 Applicants to the program are inclined to be those who strive to direct within software development organizations, or in the broader business sector that effectively acquires, integrates, and manages software.
 The program is ideal for working information technology managers, and is designed to be completed in three years of part-time study.
 Delivered mostly via distance education, the program culminates in a real-world capstone project.

 A joint offering of the Tepper School of Business and the School of Computer Science, the Technology Leadership Track within the MBA program emphasizes strategic and management issues relevant to the development and application of cutting-edge software technologies.
 Graduates of this track are particularly well prepared to address the complex issues that lie at the intersection of business and technology.
 They are trained to lead their future organizations in developing and executing technology strategies and managing innovative technology projects.
 Specifically, the track prepares students who aspire to senior technology positions such as Chief Technology Officer, Chief Information Officer, and Vice-President of Research and Development.

-Executive and Professional Education office provides innovative and practical IT training to advance our goals by combining the best conceptual knowledge and academic theory with "practical real world" applications.
+Our Executive and Professional Education office provides innovative and practical IT training to advance our goals by combining the best conceptual knowledge and academic theory with "practical real world" applications.
 Through the expertise of our leading faculty, custom programs are developed and delivered to support the needs of organizations and individuals.
 This training can be provided through eLearning courses, on campus customized training, on site training or a mix of eLearning courses and a customized program.